-Although they cannot arrest or bring charges against people, their discovery may be used to shape new legislation.
+Although the panel cannot arrest or bring charges, their discovery may be used to shape new legislation.
 For example, in October 2021, committee members began drafting a bill designed to clarify the procedures for certifying presidential elections.

 The committee's findings may also be used in arguments to hold people legally accountable.

 Several major networks and cable news programs are scheduled to carry the first hearing live in its prime-time slot.
 The committee is also expected to live-stream it on C-SPAN and on its YouTube page.

 House Speaker Nancy Pelosi appointed seven Democrats and two Republicans, Liz Cheney and Adam Kinzinger, with Bennie Thompson serving as committee chairman.